KappaDistributive/KappaDistributive.github.io/_posts/2019-06-17-Feynman-technique.md

 So, if you are still with me, I'd like to demonstrate how this might look like when first learning about neural networks.
-Basically I'll try to reconstruct the inner monologue that went through my head when I just first learned about neural networks.
+Basically I'll try to reconstruct the inner monologue that went through my head when I just first learned about them.

 "Neural networks are basically [directed graphs](https://en.wikipedia.org/wiki/Directed_graph) with